 Mini Wave – north of the Wave, close, angle to east

 Top Rock is where I get lost when I go to CB without a permit.
 It is a great place to spend the day where the rangers don’t go.
 It has lovely yellow rock full of red streaks, formations and pine trees.
 Top Rock Attractions: 1.
-Top Rock Arches (two), 2.
-Alcove (I had always called this the Wind Room.
+Top Rock Arches (two) 2.
+Alcove (I have always called this the Wind Room.
 It is a depression with a large sand dune in the middle.
 The rock lining the walls has amazing features.
-I have seen this when the SW wall was not covered in sand and this was the best of all the walls.
+I have seen this when the SW wall was not covered in sand. possibly the best of all the walls.
 3. Melody Arch – an arch on the west edge of Top Rock.
 4. The Big Mac – a piled bunch of flattened rocks just like the hamburger.
 I have never seen this but it must be towards the south end of Top Rock and to the east.

 Wave II – Spectacular formation under the west side of Top Rock south of the Wave.